Worship in St Andrews

 The University has two chapels: St Salvator's Chapel and St Leonard's Chapel.
 These chapels – both of which date back to the 15th century – are the central points for most University services of worship.
 Services in the University chapels are organised by the Chaplaincy team, headed up by the Chaplain to the University, the Rev Dr Donald MacEwan.

-Students, staff and members of the public are all welcome to attend the services and prayer meetings in the University chapels.
+Students, staff and members of the public are welcome to attend services in the University chapels, whether or not they share the faith of the chapel.

 Worship in St Salvator's Chapel